PierreCrette/VideoDedup/README.md

 How to setup: read above description to understand then modify videodedup.sh to set your own folders.

 The parse/ffmpeg are long (1 Tb = 1 day) so do it by subfolder.
-Also you can call it twice in parallel on 2 different subfolders to use 100% cpu.
+Also you can call it twice in parallel with -p to use 100% cpu or better on multiple computers connected to a NAS.

 Limit the resultset then wider your search.
 --threshold=98 in findimagedupes is better then default 90% for 1st runs